nimble-dev/nimbleHMC/joss/paper/paper.md

 MCMC is not a single algorithm, but actually a framework which admits any assignment of sampling techniques to unobserved parameters.
-There exists a vast set of valid samplers to draw upon, which differ in complexity, autocorrelation of the samples produced, and applicability.
-Hamiltonian Monte Carlo [HMC; @brooks2011handbook] is one such sampling technique applicable to any subset of continuous-valued parameters.
-HMC uses the gradients to generate large transitions in the output sequence of samples.
-This results in low autocorrelation, and therefore the samples generated using HMC are more likely to be highly informative about the target distribution, relative for example to an equal-length sequence of highly autocorrelated samples.
-This rich information content does not come freely, as calculating gradients is computationally expensive.
+There exists a vast set of valid samplers to draw upon, which differ in complexity, autocorrelation of samples produced, and applicability.

+Hamiltonian Monte Carlo
+[HMC; @brooks2011handbook] sampling is one such technique, applicable to continuous-valued parameters, which uses the gradients to generate large transitions in parameter space.
+The resulting samples have low autocorrelation, and therefore have high information content, relative for example to an equal-length sequence of highly autocorrelated samples.
+The No-U-Turn (NUTS) variety of HMC sampling [HMC-NUTS; @hoffman2014no] greatly increases the usability of HMC by self-adapting key sampler tuning parameters upon which the overall performance is highly dependent.

 Many software packages offer implementations of MCMC, such as `nimble` [@de2017programming], `WinBUGS` [@lunn2000winbugs], `jags` [@plummer2003jags], `pyMC` [@fonnesbeck2015pymc], and `Stan` [@carpenter2017stan].
-These packages differ, however, in their approaches to sampler assignment to model parameters.
-As sampling techniques vary in computational demands and quality of the samples, the effectiveness of the MCMC algorithms will vary depending on the software and model; each software package provides distinct approach for sampler assignment.
+These packages differ, however, in their approaches to sampler assignments.
+As sampling techniques vary in computation  and quality of the samples, the effectiveness of the MCMC algorithms will vary depending on the software and model.

-Among MCMC software packages, `nimble` uniquely allows specification of which samplers are used.
-Users may select any valid assignment of samplers to each parameter, selecting from among the suite of non-derivative-based samplers provided with `nimble`.
-These include random walk Metropolis-Hastings sampling [@robert1999metropolis], slice sampling [@neal2003slice], elliptical slice sampling [@murray2010elliptical], automated factor slice sampling [@tibbits2014automated], conjugate sampling [@george1993conjugate], and many others.
-The `nimbleHMC` package provides an implementation of HMC sampling for use within `nimble`.
-Specifically, `nimbleHMC` implements the No-U-Turn variety of HMC [HMC-NUTS; @hoffman2014no].
+Among MCMC software packages, only `nimble` opens the hood of the sampler assignment process.
+Users may select any valid assignment of samplers to each parameter, selecting from the suite of samplers provided with `nimble`.
+These include random walk Metropolis-Hastings sampling [@robert1999metropolis], slice sampling [@neal2003slice], elliptical slice sampling [@murray2010elliptical], automated factor slice sampling [@tibbits2014automated], conjugate sampling [@george1993conjugate], and others.

+The `nimbleHMC` package provides two implementations of HMC-NUTS sampling for use within `nimble`.
+Specifically, `nimbleHMC` provides an implementation of the original ("classic") HMC-NUTS algorithm as developed in
+@hoffman2014no, and a more current version of
-HMC samplers can be assigned to any set of continuous-valued parameters, and may be used in combination with other samplers provided with `nimble`.
+HMC-NUTS sampling identical to that offered in version 2.32.2 of `Stan` [@stan2023stan].
+The samplers provided in `nimbleHMC` can be assigned to any continuous-valued parameters, and may be used in combination with other samplers provided with `nimble`.